 Her practice focuses on men’s rights in divorce and men’s child custody matters, including helping you through the emotional and – sometimes – financial upheaval divorce can involve.
 Rachel also has received a significant amount of specialized, advanced training in the field of family law that she puts to work in every case she handles, including yours.

-She joined The Micklin Law Group, LLC in 2010 after being awarded a J.D. from Widener Univrersity School of Law.
-Prior to joining the firm, Rachel practiced with a small family law firm in South Jersey for several years and held a prestigious clerkship in family law clerkship in Cumberland County.
+She joined The Micklin Law Group, LLC in 2010 after being awarded a J.D. from Widener University School of Law.
+Prior to joining the firm, Rachel held a prestigious clerkship with the Honorable Joseph P. Testa, J.S.C. in family law clerkship in Cumberland County.

 J.D., Widener University School of Law